 5.4 Fraud reporting to Australian Government – CBF requirements

-In accordance with the provisions of the funding deed between the CBF and the Department of Communications and the Arts (the Department) (the Funding Deed), the CBF will maintain an effective Fraud Control Plan.
+In accordance with the provisions of the funding deed between the CBF and the Department of Infrastructure, Transport, Regional Development and Communications (the Department) (the Funding Deed), the CBF will maintain an effective Fraud Control Plan.
 The Fraud Control Plan is intended to identify fraud risks and develop appropriate prevention and detection strategies and procedures for the CBF in its role as an independent grants administrator allocating funds and or assets in a manner consistent with the terms of the Funding Deed.
-The CBF will provide a copy of the Fraud Control Plan to the Department on request and will include a summary report on its implementation within the Final Report tendered to the Department under each Funding Deed.
+The CBF will provide a copy of the Fraud Control Plan to the Department on request and as part of Final Reports tendered to the Department under each Funding Deed.

 Where the CBF Board has been informed that in relation to a particular matter reasonable evidence of fraud against the CBF exists, the Chief Executive Officer or the President, will, within seven (7) days of the CBF Board being informed, inform in writing the representative of the Department who is nominated as the person authorised to receive written communications under the terms of the current Funding Deed.

 First approved by the CBF Board on 23 July 2010.
-Last reviewed by the CBF Board on 1 June 2018.
-Download the CBF Fraud Control Plan (PDF 136KB).
+Last reviewed by the CBF Board on 19 November 2021.
+Download the CBF Fraud Control Plan (PDF 360KB).